mtrmizzy/real-time-sentiment-dashboard/README.md

 ## **Success Criteria**
 - Collect and stream data from a public API
 - Run a real-time or simulated ingestion process
+- Store raw + processed data in AWS (S3 and/or RDS)
 - Apply a basic sentiment analysis model (e.g., VADER)
-- Store raw + processed data in AWS (S3 and/or RDS)
 - Use dbt to transform and clean sentiment data
 - Build and deploy an interactive Streamlit dashboard
 - Deploy entire stack using Docker and AWS (ECS/EC2 or Lambda)

 ## **Stretch Goals**
 - Stream with Kafka or Kinesis instead of polling
-- Train and deploy your own sentiment classifier
+- Train and deploy my own sentiment classifier
 - Deploy model using AWS Lambda + API Gateway
 - Add logging, error tracking, or retry logic

 ### **Potential Additions to Project:**
+- Create script to classify sentiment in real-time as data is ingested to PostgreSQL DB
+    - Store sentiment result immediately in DB
+- Create MLP neural network model to classify positive neutral negative sentiments in posts and comments
 - Live Deployment URL (when Streamlit dashboard is deployed)
 - Screenshots or GIFs of the dashboard
 - Setup Instructions (for running locally or in Docker)
-- Credits or Inspiration (if you forked ideas or used external resources)